mohiljainmj/jain-portfolio/page3.md

 # Step two: Critique the Data Visualization

-In my opionion, the following things don’t work and can be improved upon in this visual:

-1. I would prefer a bar chart to represent the different categories of cases to depict a clearer picture.
-For instance separating out all the 4 categories into 4 different bar charts-Confirmed, In treatment, Recovered and Deaths would be logical and visually appealing.
-2. The 'k' on the Y-Axis can be eliminated and can be added in Y-Axis Label.
-3. Then, I would prefer to depict the data month wise instead of date wise.
-This would portray a clear trend(increasing/decreasing) of COVID 19 cases across the globe.
-4. There are too many colors in a single graph, which diverts the attention from the actual data.
-We can separate them in different graphs by displaying different color schemes by using a neutral color (for instance blue).
+I have considered the below metrics to analyse and critique the data visualization as per the google form:
+- Usefulness
+- Completeness
+- Truthfulness
+- Perceptibility
+- Aesthetics
+- Intuitiveness
+- Engagement

+In my opinion, the colour scheme chosen to represent each of the four different categories stood out really well.
+However, there are a couple of further observations and recommendations that I have entailed below:
+- Usefulness:  The value for each of the date across the 3-month period for the four parameters is not getting conveyed.
+Because of the wavy trend of the 4 parameters(increasing/decreasing), it is really difficult to understand the actual absolute value for each of the them for any particular date.
+Thus, In my opinion it is not fulfilling the usefulness metric as the user is unable to analyze the trend and get the absolute value for the parameters defined.
+- Completeness: The graph looks complete, however the I felt that the graph could have been depicted in a simpler way by segregating each of the parameter separately in 4 different graphs
+- Truthfulness: The graph has been picked from a verifiable source and thus is conveying the actual COVID19 statistics till March 2020 for COVID19.
+However, here, as can be seen for 03-01-2020 and 03-04-2020, there are no “In treatment” COVID 19 cases which could have been elaborated why that is the case
+- Perceptibility: There are a couple of things I observed here.
+Firstly, the trend graph is built one on top of each other and thus there is no proper demarcation value to understand the difference.
+After analysing it for quiet some time, I found out that at Some places the trend lines for some parameters , for instance, “in treatment” value had a huge increase in the trend initially, however, then towards the end it became 0.
+Despite the proper identification of the 4 parameters, it was taking a lot of eye travel to understand them.
+Secondly, the choice of colours could have been improved.
+Fourthly, I feel that the depiction across the months rather than dates would give the user better idea of the COVID19 trend.
-5. This can also be achieved by using a Pie Chart where instead of classifying it by categories (Death, Confirmed, Recovered, In Treatment) we can classify it on the basis of months (January, February, March).
+- Aesthetics: The graph is labelled well – the chart tittle and the X and Y axis however, I feel there have been a poor choice of color palette.
+This could have been selected on the basis of “severity” for each of the parameter.
+For instance, the grave “Deaths” parameter could have been demonstrated in Red.
+I also feel that a pie chart can be used and instead of classifying it by categories (Death, Confirmed, Recovered, In Treatment) we can classify it on the basis of months (January, February, March).
-6. Lastly, I will specify the absolute value for each category so that the audience has a clearer picture.
+- Intuitiveness: The graph was not Intuitive and required extensive time and effort to understand various things which I feel could have been demonstrated in a simpler fashion.
+I also believe, that any COVID19 statistics is a data which has been used quiet extensively in the field of research and medicine and a graph like this is not bringing out that value to understand the trend.
+- Engagement: The cursory glance at the graph does not capture the eyes instantly.
+It takes time to get engaged in the graph and understand what it is trying to convey

 # Step three: wireframe a solution

-I created an initital wireframe of my solution, which was a simple pen and paper sketch, as shown below
+I created an initital wireframe of my solution, which was a simple pen and paper sketch, as shown below.
+Here I created four different charts to show the number covid cases across January to March 2020.

 ![alt text](https://github.com/mohiljainmj/jain-portfolio/blob/main/WireFrame_1.jpeg?raw=true)

 # Step four: Test the solution

-After I finished making the wireframes, I got a feedback from two people - User 1 and User 2 and gained invaluable feedback.
+After I had finished making the wireframes, I got feedback from two people - User 1 and User 2 and gained invaluable insights from their opinions.

-User 1 -
+<b> User 1 - </b>

 1. Can you tell me what you think this is? <b><i>COVID 19 Dashboard</i></b>
 2. Can you describe to me what this is telling you? <b><i> It is telling me about the number of covid cases in the first three months of the pandemic.</i></b>
 3. Is there anything you find surprising or confusing? <b><i> The graph does not talk about the location.</i></b>
 4. Who do you think is the intended audience for this? <b><i> Everyone. </i></b>
-5. Is there anything you would change or do differently? <b><i> I would be doing the below mentioned changes.
+5. Is there anything you would change or do differently? <b><i> I would be doing the below mentioned changes.</i></b>
-- Update the titles of the graphs as they sound similar to one another.
+<b><i> - Update the titles of the graphs as they sound similar to one another.</i></b>
-- Update the name of the dashboard.
+<b><i> - Update the name of the dashboard.</i></b>
-- Instead of keeping blue, add different colors for different types of cases.
-As the color blue looks neutral.
+<b><i> - Instead of keeping blue, add different colors for different types of cases.
+As the color blue looks neutral.</i></b>
-- Add total number of cases for each category at the end of each bar.</i></b>
+<b><i> - Add total number of cases for each category at the end of each bar.</i></b>

-User 2 -
+<b> User 2 - </b>

 1. Can you tell me what you think this is? <b><i>COVID 19 Dashboard</i></b>
 2. Can you describe to me what this is telling you?<b><i>It is telling me about the number of COVID 19 cases in the first three months of the pandemic.</i></b>
 3. Is there anything you find surprising or confusing?<b><i>The arrangement of the graphs.</i></b>
 4. Who do you think is the intended audience for this?<b><i>Healthcare workers, researchers and general population.</i></b>
-5. Is there anything you would change or do differently?<b><i>I would be doing the below mentioned changes.
+5. Is there anything you would change or do differently?<b><i>I would be doing the below mentioned changes.</i></b>
-- I would rearrange the graphs.
-Displaying Confirmed, In Treatment, Recovered and Death.
+<b><i> - I would rearrange the graphs.
+Displaying Confirmed, In Treatment, Recovered and Death.</i></b>
-- I would add active cases and recovered cases widgets.
+<b><i> - I would add active cases and recovered cases widgets.</i></b>
-- I would provide a legend for the blue color used.
+<b><i> - I would provide a legend for the blue color used.</i></b>
-- Chart titles need to be aligned with what is being displayed.</i></b>
+<b><i> - Chart titles need to be aligned with what is being displayed.</i></b>

 # Step five: Build your solution